fxrmed/ps4-game-executables-dumper/README.md

 PS4 game executables dumper
 ======
-Nothing special, useful if you want to aquire game executables decrypted/dumped to your usb without dumping the entire game and/or utilizing a pc(rte)
+Nothing special, useful if you want to aquire game executables decrypted/dumped to your usb without dumping the entire game and/or utilizing a pc(rte).

 Based on Al Azifs ps4 dumper 6.72 port

 # Credits